The Tax Review will help ensure we can invest in what matters to you, for generations to come.

 Guernsey’s care services include not only the hospital and its related services, but also include a subsidy on accessing your GP or practice nurse; mental health services; support for those struggling with addiction; social workers who protect the young, the old and the vulnerable from harm; social care services which provide people with care in their own home; substantial grants which will meet the majority of the cost of a nursing or residential care placement and much more.

-The annual budget for health and social care services, including long term care is £207m.
-Long term care costs alone are expected to increase by more than £17m by 2040.
-There are some reserves available to help support some of this cost and at the moment more money is being paid into this scheme than is being paid out but this will change as costs increase further, which means the reserve will run out unless more money is provided to support the scheme or we reduce either the amount of support with care costs people are entitled to or restrict who is eligible for support.
+These costs will keep rising as more of our population reach an age at which they are likely need more of these services.
+We expect our health and social care services to cost at least another £45m a year more in 2040 than they do now, and long-term care costs are expected to increase by more than £17m over the same period.
+There are some reserves available to help support some of the cost of the long-term care scheme and at the moment more money is being paid into this scheme than is being paid out but this will change as costs increase further, which means the reserve will run out unless more money is provided to support the scheme or we reduce either the amount of support with care costs people are entitled to or restrict who is eligible for support.

-Forecasting other health and care costs is more difficult but this could increase by as much as £60m a year by 2040.
+Forecasting other health and care costs is more difficult but this could increase by more than £60m a year by 2040.

 The States’ public pension scheme forms an important source of income for the majority of pensioners in Guernsey and it is the largest single item of expenditure in the overall budget.

 Because the population is getting older, and people are living longer into retirement the number of people the pension scheme supports is increasing.
-Since 2010 the number of pensioners has increased by around a quarter and is set to increase by a further 18% by 2040.
+Since 2010 the number of pensioners has increased by more than 25% and is set to increase by a further 18% by 2040.